belerico/prosviso_assignment_3/README.md

 + After running previous commands open a browser and type:
     + `http://localhost:8080/assignment3/index.jsp`

-+ You'll be able to see the index page of the webapp
++ You'll be redirected to the index page of the webapp

 ![](.README/CardWebapp.png)